Designing a Digital Gardening Experience

 Care routines were inconsistent and hard to maintain

-Existing apps focused on features, not real user behaviour
+Existing apps focused on features, not behaviour

 Process